-Seaside Resorts

-In imitation of the first English seaside resorts, Zandvoort and then Domburg become refuges for the rich and famous in the summer months.
-The fresh air, therapeutic seawater and nearby woods for rambling are recommended as the ultimate recipe for good health.
-The idiosyncratic doctor and pioneer of physiotherapy Johann Georg Mezger begins frequenting Domburg in 1885, resulting in a steady flow of wealthy visitors.
-They are driven into the sea in so-called 'bathing machines', from which they descend into the sea via
+Seaside Resorts In imitation of the first English seaside resorts, Zandvoort and then Domburg become refuges in 1885, resulting in a steady flow of wealthy visitors.
+They are driven into the sea in so-called 'bathing machines', from which they descend into the sea via steps.
+Artists Attracted by the wealth of the new guests, at the beginning of the 20th century a group of artists begin spending the summer months in Zeeland.

-steps.

-lmag

-Eva Besnyö

-Artists

-Attracted by the wealth of the new guests, at the beginning of the 20th century a group of artists begin spending the summer months in Zeeland.
 The first of them is Jan Toorop.
-From 1903 he goes to Domburg every year with his wife, Jannie, and daughter, Charley.
-A group of artists assembles around him, including Piet Mondrian, Mies Elout-Drabbe, Jacoba van Heemskerck, Ferdinand Hart Nibbrig and Jan Heyse.
-Each of the members of this so-called Domburg School has their own style and they all find inspiration in the light, the dune landscape, the woods and the local people.
+From 1903 he goes to Domburg every year with his wife, the local people.
 In addition to Domburg, many artists are also attracted to Westkapelle and Veere at the beginning of the 20th century.
+Piet Mondrian of 1909 in Domburg.
+This is a period in which his work is changing drastically.
+Until 1907 Mondrian has painted realistic landscapes in naturalistic colours.
+He now begins representing colours as famous.

+Jacoba van Heemskerck, Wood in Summer, 1909 (oil on canvas).

-Section folklorique / Cabinet de Curiosités On 11 July 1970, the Belgian artist Marcel Broodthaers and his wife, Maria Gilissen, are received in the Zeeuws Museum by the director, Piet van Daalen.
-The conceptual artist is especially interested in several display cases filled with natural history, rarities and folk art from the collection of the Royal Zeeland Society of Arts and Sciences.
-He temporarily incorporates this motley display as folkloristic department within his fictional museum, the Musée d'Art Moderne, Département des Aigles (Museum of Modern Art, Department of Eagles).
-Some time later, he presents Piet van Daalen with a souvenir in the form of a needlework sampler with the text MUSEE MUSEUM Les Aigles, embroidered by his seven-year-old daughter, Marie-Puck.
+Jacoba van Heemskerck undergoes a similar artistic development.
+Her work also becomes increasingly abstract and she paints some of the same subjects as Mondrian, such as trees.
+Both artists are inspired by Rudolf Steiner's On 11 July 1970, the Belgian artist Marcel Broodthaers and his wife, Maria Gilissen, are received in the Zeeuws Museum by the director, Piet van Daalen.
+The conceptual artist is espehe presents Piet van Daalen with a souvenir in the form of a needlework sampler with the text MUSEE MUSEUM Les Aigles, embroidered by his seven-year-old daughter, Marie-Puck.